michelre/bigdata_tp1/README.md

 </code>
 </pre>

-AOL-small.txt correspond with the input file.
-WCoutAOL01 correspond with the output folder.
+AOL-small.txt correspond to the input file.
+WCoutAOL01 correspond to the output folder.

 To start the 7th question, you have to set a temporary folder as 3rd argument (WCoutAOL_02 in this case)
 <pre>